Generic Name: midazolam hydrochloride

 Intravenous access is not thought to be necessary for all pediatric patients sedated for a diagnostic or therapeutic procedure because in some cases the difficulty of gaining IV access would defeat the purpose of sedating the child; rather, emphasis should be placed upon having the intravenous equipment available and a practitioner skilled in establishing vascular access in pediatric patients immediately available.

-When midazolam hydrochloride syrup is given in conjunction with opioids or other sedatives, the potential for respiratory depression, airway obstruction, or hypoventilation is increased.
-For appropriate patient monitoring, see WARNINGS and Monitoring subsection of DOSAGE AND ADMINISTRATION.
+When midazolam HCl syrup is given in conjunction with opioids or other sedatives, the potential for respiratory depression, airway obstruction, or hypoventilation is increased.
+For appropriate patient monitoring, see WARNINGS and DOSAGE AND ADMINISTRATION: Monitoring.
 The health care practitioner who uses this medication in pediatric patients should be aware of and follow accepted professional guidelines for pediatric sedation appropriate to their situation.

 How is Midazolam Syrup Supplied

-Midazolam hydrochloride syrup is supplied as a clear, red to purplish-red, cherry-flavored syrup containing midazolam hydrochloride equivalent to 2 mg of midazolam/mL; each amber glass bottle of 118 mL of syrup is supplied with 1 press-in bottle adapter, 4 single-use, graduated, oral dispensers and 4 tip caps (NDC 63304-205-18).
+Midazolam HCl Syrup is supplied as a clear, red to purplish-red, cherry-brandy flavored syrup containing midazolam hydrochloride equivalent to 2 mg of midazolam/mL.

 midazolam hydrochloride syrup

 |Labeler - Precision Dose Inc. (035886746)|